stackhpc/ansible-slurm-appliance/docs/operations.md

 "user-facing" OpenHPC packages such as compilers, mpi libraries etc. include corresponding `lmod` modules.

-Packages *may* also be installed during the site.yml, by addding the `cluster` group into the `extra_packages` group.
+Packages *may* also be installed during the site.yml, by adding the `cluster` group into the `extra_packages` group.
 An error will occur if Ark credentials are defined in this case, as they are readable by unprivileged users in the `.repo` files and a local Pulp mirror must be used instead.